Traders Sell Johnson & Johnson (JNJ) on Strength (JNJ)

-Traders sold shares of Johnson & Johnson (NYSE:JNJ) on strength during trading hours on Monday. $179.80 million flowed into the stock on the tick-up and $238.85 million flowed out of the stock on the tick-down, for a money net flow of $59.05 million out of the stock.
-Of all equities tracked, Johnson & Johnson had the 13th highest net out-flow for the day.
-Johnson & Johnson traded up $2.41 for the day and closed at $136.88
+Traders sold shares of Johnson & Johnson (NYSE:JNJ) on strength during trading on Friday. $83.56 million flowed into the stock on the tick-up and $224.79 million flowed out of the stock on the tick-down, for a money net flow of $141.23 million out of the stock.
+Of all companies tracked, Johnson & Johnson had the 0th highest net out-flow for the day.
+Johnson & Johnson traded up $0.84 for the day and closed at $135.95

-Johnson & Johnson (NYSE:JNJ) last announced its earnings results on Tuesday, July 17th.
-The company reported $2.10 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.06 by $0.04.
+Johnson & Johnson (NYSE:JNJ) last announced its quarterly earnings data on Tuesday, July 17th.
+The company reported $2.10 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.06 by $0.04.
 Johnson & Johnson had a return on equity of 32.79% and a net margin of 1.70%.
-The business had revenue of $20.83 billion for the quarter, compared to analyst estimates of $20.39 billion.
-During the same quarter last year, the firm earned $1.83 EPS.
-Johnson & Johnson’s revenue for the quarter was up 10.6% compared to the same quarter last year. equities research analysts anticipate that Johnson & Johnson will post 8.14 earnings per share for the current year.
+The firm had revenue of $20.83 billion for the quarter, compared to analysts’ expectations of $20.39 billion.
+During the same quarter in the prior year, the firm posted $1.83 earnings per share.
+Johnson & Johnson’s revenue for the quarter was up 10.6% compared to the same quarter last year. research analysts forecast that Johnson & Johnson will post 8.14 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, September 11th.
-Investors of record on Tuesday, August 28th will be given a $0.90 dividend.
-This represents a $3.60 dividend on an annualized basis and a yield of 2.63%.
-The ex-dividend date of this dividend is Monday, August 27th.
-Johnson & Johnson’s dividend payout ratio is presently 49.32%.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 11th.
+Shareholders of record on Tuesday, August 28th will be paid a dividend of $0.90 per share.
+This represents a $3.60 annualized dividend and a yield of 2.65%.
+The ex-dividend date is Monday, August 27th.
+Johnson & Johnson’s payout ratio is currently 49.32%.

+A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
+Goodman Financial Corp acquired a new stake in shares of Johnson & Johnson during the 4th quarter worth approximately $104,000.
+Financial Gravity Wealth Inc. acquired a new stake in shares of Johnson & Johnson during the 1st quarter worth approximately $105,000.
+CSat Investment Advisory L.P. acquired a new stake in shares of Johnson & Johnson during the 2nd quarter worth approximately $107,000.
+Stelac Advisory Services LLC acquired a new stake in shares of Johnson & Johnson during the 4th quarter worth approximately $108,000.
+Finally, WP Advisors LLC acquired a new stake in shares of Johnson & Johnson during the 2nd quarter worth approximately $108,000.
+Hedge funds and other institutional investors own 66.22% of the company’s stock.

 Johnson & Johnson, together with its subsidiaries, researches and develops, manufactures, and sells various products in the health care field worldwide.
 Its Consumer segment offers baby care products under the JOHNSON'S brand; oral care products under the LISTERINE brand; beauty products under the AVEENO, CLEAN & CLEAR, DABAO, JOHNSON'S Adult, LE PETITE MARSEILLAIS, NEUTROGENA, RoC, and OGX brands; over-the-counter medicines, including acetaminophen products under the TYLENOL brand; cold, flu, and allergy products under the SUDAFED brand; allergy products under the BENADRYL and ZYRTEC brands; ibuprofen products under the MOTRIN IB brand; and acid reflux products under the PEPCID brand.